Conservative Party (Norway): Today

 In the parliamentary election in September 2001, Høyre obtained 21.2 percent of the votes.
 After a series of discussions Høyre was once again able to take part in a coalition government, this time with the Christian Democratic Party (KrF), and the Liberal Party (V).
 The total percentage obtained for these three parties at last general election was 37.5.
 Høyre, as the largest party in the coalition government, had 38 members in the present Storting, and 10 of the 19 ministers in the Government were Høyre representatives.
 Høyre's three focal areas this period were to establish a rise in quality in Norway's educational system, lower taxes and produce a higher service level in state sectors.

 In the 2005 parliamentary election, Høyre obtained 14.1% of the votes.
 The election outcome put Høyre back in opposition, and the party got 23 members in the present Storting.

 In the 2009 parliamentary election, Høyre obtained 17.2% of the votes, and 30 members in the present Storting.

 During the local elections of 2011, however, the party gained 27.6 percent of the vote, and it has since then, without exceptions, polled first and second.

 In the 2013 parliamentary election, Høyre obtained 26.8 percent of the votes, and 48 members in the present Storting.
 Høyre formed a minority government, with confidence and supply from KrF and V. The Government was reelected in 2017 and became a majority Government in 2019.
+In the 2021 election, centre-left parties won the majority of seats and Solberg conceded defeat.
+The party's downward trend continued in the 2025 parliamentary election, where the Labour Party and their allies won with a reduced majority.
+Despite the left-of-centre bloc losing seats on aggregate, the Conservatives were pushed into third place, losing 12 seats.
+The party was displaced as the main right-of-centre party by the Progress Party, which won 47 seats to the Conservatives' 24.
+Solberg has indicated her intention to resign as Conservative leader as a result of the party's poor showing.
+Solberg will remain as party leader until a successor is elected at the 2026 party conference.